allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 "slow" in the query with the word "fast") so the edit distance is one.
 The distance from the same query to the sentence "a slow cow" would be 2.

-During subsampling we record the edit distance from our query of each sentence in our subsample.
+During subsampling we record the edit distance from our query of each sentence in our sample.
 In addition, we keep track of which operators are capable of reducing the edit distance from our query to each sentence.
 We say an operator that reduces the edit distance of our staring query to a given sentence is 'required' for that sentence, otherwise it is not required.
 This means that